Lord Howe Island: Australia's secret treasure is one of the World's Hottest Destinations

 600 km off the east coast of Australia (head north from Brisbane and head towards New Zealand once you reach Port Macquarie), Lord Howe Island is a short flight from Sydney or Brisbane .. but feels like a million miles from the cares of the rest of the world.

-There is no McDonalds and no mobile phone coverage, no traffic lights or traffic jams – but far from ‘roughing it’, luxury travellers have a choice of wonderful places to stay – from the luxurious nine-suite Capella Lodge overlooking Lover’s Bay and Arajilla Retreat nestled under a canopy of Kentia Palms and Banyan Trees, to the brand new (opening 2020) “Island House“ (actually two fully-serviced, self-contained two-bedroom contemporary houses)
+There is no McDonalds and no mobile phone coverage, no traffic lights or traffic jams – but far from ‘roughing it’, luxury travellers have a choice of wonderful places to stay – from the luxurious nine-suite Capella Lodge overlooking Lover’s Bay and tranquil Arajilla Retreat nestled under a canopy of Kentia Palms and Banyan Trees, to the relaxed and friendly welcome at Pinetrees by the beach and the brand new “Island House“ (actually two fully-serviced, self-contained two-bedroom contemporary houses)

 Arajilla Retreat Kentia Suite